danielscholl/dps-cert-mgmt/README.md

 ### API-VERSION = 2019-03-01

-1. Use Case 1 -- Individual Enrollement using Symmetric Key
+1. Use Case 1 -- Individual Enrollement using Symmetric Key _`Validated`_
-2. Use Case 2 -- Group Enrollment using Symmetric Keys and Derived Keys
+2. Use Case 2 -- Group Enrollment using Symmetric Keys and Derived Keys _`Validated`_

 ### API-VERSION = 2019-05-01

-3. Use Case 3 -- Provision Device Using Symmetric Key and new Object Model
+3. Use Case 3 -- Provision Device Using Symmetric Key and new Object Model _`Validated`_
-4. Use Case 4 -- Provision Device Using TPM and new Object Model
+4. Use Case 4 -- Provision Device using DPS CA and Symmetric Key Attestation _`Pending Register`_
-5. Use Case 5 -- Provision Device Using x509 and new Object Model
+5. Use Case 5 -- Provision Device Using TPM and new Object Model  _`Pending Register`_
-6. Use Case 6 -- Provision Device using DPS CA and new Object Model
+6. Use Case 6 -- Provision Device Using x509 and new Object Model  _`Pending`_
-7. Use Case 7 -- Provision Devices in Bulk using Symmetric Key and new Object Model
+7. Use Case 7 -- Provision Devices in Bulk using Symmetric Key and new Object Model  _`Pending`_

+- Object Model Sample -- CertAuthority  _`Validated`_
+- Object Model Sample -- ProvisioningSettings  _`Validated`_
+- Object Model Sample -- DeviceGroup  _`Validated`_
+- Object Model Sample -- GroupRecord  _`Validated`_
+- Object Model Sample -- DeviceRecord  _`Validated`_